 Under this option students must complete a total of 45 hours of coursework.
 Up to 12 hours may be taken outside of the Psychology Department.
 However, appropriateness of the course should be considered thoroughly.

 Thesis Track: 33 Hours of Coursework + 3 Hours Thesis course + Thesis & Defense

 Non-Thesis Track: 45 Hours of Coursework

 The student must demonstrate his or her ability to conduct exploratory research, design appropriate projects, and engage in creative reflection within the field of psychology.
-In addition, students must pass an oral comprehensive exam based on coursework and individual research or projects developed over the student's course of study.
-On the thesis track the defense will take the place of the comprehensive oral exam.
 In the Non-thesis track, a student must submit a written document as directed by his or her committee.

 Human Services Practicum

 This practicum will emphasize conceptually informed work with individuals and the community.
 The focus of this practicum is on prevention, mitigation, and amelioration and buffering of psychological struggle, the sources of struggles as problem, as opposed to a reactive approach.